blabla1337/skf-flask/skf/markdown/knowledge_base/99-knowledge_base--Logging_guidelines--.md

 ## Description:

-The logging should contain some guidelines in order to organize your logging file in such a way it becomes clear and easy to find information
+The logging should contain some guidelines in order to organize your logging file in such a way it  would allow for a detailed investigation of the timeline when an event happens.

 ## Solution: